dnsimple/dnsimple-support/content/articles/writing-guide.markdown

 ## Tone

 * Straightforward and friendly.
-* We want to be professional, and convey knowledge, but without alienating new users or those who aren't 100% familiar with the terms.
+* Be professional and convey knowledge without alienating new users or those who aren't 100% familiar with the terms.
+If you use an acronym, provide the full term in a paranthetical next to it after the first use.
+  * Example:
+    * We have over 300 TLDs (top-level domains) to choose from.
+New TLDs are added as they become available.

 ## Use gender-neutral language